THIS DATE IN HISTORY: July 20

 Video: Peter Forsberg won two Stanley Cups with Avalanche

-1953: Goaltender Johnny Bower, a star with the Cleveland Barons of the American Hockey League, is acquired in a trade by the New York Rangers, who send Emile Francis, Neil Strain and cash to Cleveland.
+1953: Johnny Bower, a goalie who stars with Cleveland of the American Hockey League, is acquired in a trade by the New York Rangers, who send goalie Emile Francis, forward Neil Strain and cash to Cleveland.
 Bower makes his NHL debut a few weeks before his 29th birthday; he goes 29-31-10 in 1953-54 and plays every minute of all 70 games with the Rangers, who fail to qualify for the Stanley Cup Playoffs.

 Bower loses the starting job to Gump Worsley before the 1954-55 season and spends almost all of the next four seasons in the minor leagues before joining the Toronto Maple Leafs in 1958.
 He goes on to play 12 seasons with Toronto, helping the Maple Leafs win the Stanley Cup four times and earning induction into the Hockey Hall of Fame in 1976.